5argon/Minefield/README.md

 (Do not put a new entry inbetween the old ones, Unity serialize by `int` value and it will make old serialized value wrong.
 Or you could use an explicit integer.)

-Next, declare a new class with that `enum` as the delegate of either `NavigationBeacon<>` if it is intended to be clicked on by uGUI event system, or `TestBeacon<>` for any `GameObject`.
-Put your `enum` type in the generic, and you should gain a serializable `enum` field of your type which shows up in editor.
+Next, declare a new class with that `enum` as a generic of either `NavigationBeacon<>` if it is intended to be clicked on by uGUI event system, or `TestBeacon<>` for any `GameObject`.
+You should gain a serializable `enum` field of your type which shows up in editor.

 ```csharp
 using E7.Minefield;